bchampp/portfolio/content/work/acoutera.md

 ---

-## My first taste of the start up life
+## My first taste of the start up culture
 Over the summer of 2020 I interned as a Full Stack Software Engineer for Acoutera.
 Not only was this my first internship working in Full Stack development, this was actually my first formal introduction to web development in general.